Home / Advanced Search

 Energy Engineering, Vol.120, No.12, pp. 2783-2802, 2023, DOI:10.32604/ee.2023.029358

 Abstract To enhance system stability, solar collectors have been integrated with air-source heat pumps.
 This integration facilitates the concurrent utilization of solar and air as energy sources for the system, leading to an improvement in the system's heat generation coefficient, overall efficiency, and stability.
 In this study, we focus on a residential building located in Lhasa as the target for heating purposes.
 Initially, we simulate and analyze a solar-air source heat pump combined heating system.
-Subsequently, while ensuring the system meets user requirements, we examine the influence of solar collector installation angles and collector area on the performance of the solar-air… More >
+Subsequently, while ensuring the system meets user requirements, we examine the influence of solar collector installation angles and collector area on More >

 • Open Access